Live Queries

 The default implementation of live-queries uses HTTP Server-Sent Events (SSE) to push realtime updates to clients, and stores live-query information in-memory.

-For scalable production / serverless environments, live-query updates can be pushed using integration with third-party realtime providers, such as Ably, and live-query information can be stored to any database supported by Remult.
+For serverless environments (or multi servers), live-query updates can be pushed using integration with third-party realtime providers, such as Ably (or others), and live-query information can be stored to any database supported by Remult.